 |Human, primates, rodents, dogs, cats, livestock, some wild animals||A, B (except rodents for B) (considered as zoonotic assemblages)||G. intestinalis,

 |Rats (cats)||G||G. simondi|

 The parasite has a direct life cycle.
 It lives in the lower small intestine of the cat in its trophozoite form, adherent to the intestinal wall.
-It replicates by binary fission to produce the encysted form, which is passed in the faeces in addition to the trophozoites..
+It replicates by binary fission to produce the encysted form, which is passed in the faeces in addition to the trophozoites.

 Giardia is transmitted by the faecal-oral route.
-Although trophozoites are excreted in the faeces, these do not survive well in the environment and are unlikely to cause infection.
+Although trophozoites are excreted in the faeces, these do not survive for long in the environment and are unlikely to cause infection.
 In contrast, cysts are highly infectious and successful transmission requires only a small number to be ingested.
-The cysts can survive in the environment for up to several months in ideal conditions and indirect transmission via faecal contamination can occur.
+The cysts can survive in the environment for up to several months in ideal conditions and so indirect transmission via faecal contamination can occur.

-The parasite can cause damage to and loss of the epithelial cells of the lower small intestine provoking an inflammatory response.
+The parasite can cause damage to and loss of the epithelial cells of the lower small intestine, provoking an inflammatory response.
 There may be blunting of the intestinal villi leading to malabsorption.

 The infection is diagnosed using direct examination of faecal smears (wet mount examination), faecal flotation methods, faecal ELISA antigen assays, direct immunofluorescence on faecal smears and PCR.